Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 Name of function (in BayesFit.f): fct_nano
 Description: Elliptical nanodiscs with a purification tag.
 The disc is build up of cylinder form factors and the tag is modelled as a random coil.
 Reference: Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
 Analysis of small-angle scattering data using model fitting and Bayesian regularization.
 J Appl Cryst, 51, 1151-1161.
-Test data: Dataset5.rad
+Example data: Dataset5.rad
-Test input file: input_nano.d
+Example input file: input_nano.d
 parameters:
 - Background [1/cm]
 - Concentration [uM]